buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpace.md

 * _LongName_ holds the full name of the space, it is often used in addition to the _Name_, if a number is assigned to the room, then the descriptive name is exchanged as _LongName_.
 * _ObjectType_ holds the space type, i.e. usually the functional category of the space .

-> NOTE&nbsp; In cases of inconsistency between the geometric representation of the _IfcSpace_ and the combined geometric representations of the surrounding _IfcRelSpaceBoundary_, the geometric representation of the space should take priority over the geometric representation of the surrounding space boundaries.
+> NOTE  In cases of inconsistency between the geometric representation of the _IfcSpace_ and the combined geometric representations of the surrounding _IfcRelSpaceBoundary_, the geometric representation of the space should take priority over the geometric representation of the surrounding space boundaries.

 Figure 2 describes the heights and elevations of the _IfcSpace_.